UHDanke/gd_docs/triggers/collisions.md

 # Collision Objects
 Used by Collision and Instant Collision triggers to implement collisions.
-Can be rotated, scaled or warped.
+Can be rotated, scaled or warped, but not skewed.
 **Block IDs** are limited between 0 and 9999.
 The **Dynamic** option allows collision objects to check collisions with other collision objects.